 Hello, I’m Heather Beaton, the Biotechnology teacher.
-Biotechnology is a fascinating and growing area in which students respond to a brief involving the manipulation of living systems or the use of products of living things to develop new products, systems or environments.
+Biotechnology is a fascinating and growing area in which students respond to an issue involving the manipulation and transformation of living systems or the use of products of living things to develop new products, systems or environments.

 Many aspects of my career and study have given me the tools to be effective in this role.
-Ranging from my career in the Nutrition Centre at Ruakura Research Station.
-My time working in the Biological Sciences Department at Waikato University through to a Ministry of Education Contract to deliver Environmental Education to schools.
-Another contract as an Environmental Educator with Auckland Regional Council and several years as an intermediate teacher in Auckland and North Shore Schools, some as a classroom teacher, some as a biotechnology teacher and some as a team and curriculum leader.
+I have a Diploma in Teaching from Auckland College of Education and a Bachelor of Education from the University of Auckland.
+My career has ranged from technical laboratory work in the Nutrition Centre at Ruakura Research Station in Hamilton then onto working as a field technician in the Biological Sciences Department at Waikato University.
+This was followed by a Ministry of Education Contract to deliver Environmental Education to schools and another contract as an Environmental Educator with Auckland Regional Council to deliver workshops to teachers and programmes to school students.
+I have also taught for several years as an intermediate teacher in Auckland and in North Shore Schools, some as a classroom teacher, some as a biotechnology teacher and some as a team and curriculum leader.

 I have been very fortunate to have always been associated with organisations committed to best practice.
 This continues with TIS and as an extra bonus I have the pleasure of working with every child in the school.